AndresSM415/C-language/homework/FinalProject/README.md

 In case of a game over: count matrix´s value and compare with the latest record registered.

 ![alt text](https://github.com/AndresSM415/C-language/blob/main/images/algoritmo.PNG "Saquenme de Latinoamerica")

+---
+## Beta
+To show a progress this is what I´ve done so far.
+It basically covers step 2 till number 4.
+So it shows a pre-established matrix that you can move with WASD keys